-It is useful to point out that the production possibilities frontier depends on two things: the availability of resources and the level of technology.
+It is useful to point out that the production possibilities curve depends on two things: the availability of resources and the level of technology.

-- 4. Production is efficient at points on the curve (such as A and B).
+- 3. Because resources are scarce, not every combination of computers and cars is possible.
+Production at a point outside of the curve (such as C) is not possible given the economy's current level of resources and technology. - 4.
+Production is efficient at points on the curve (such as A and B).
 This implies that the economy is getting all it can from the scarce resources it has available.
 There is no way to produce more of one good without producing less of another. - 5.
 Production at a point inside the curve (such as D) is inefficient. - a.
 This means that the economy is producing less than it can from the resources it has available. - b.
-If the source of the inefficiency is eliminated, the economy can increase its production of both goods. - 6.
-The production possibilities frontier reveals Principle #1: People face trade-offs. - a.
+If the source of the inefficiency is eliminated, the economy can increase its production of both goods.

+- 6. The production possibilities frontier reveals Principle #1: People face tradeoffs. - a.
 Suppose the economy is currently producing 600 cars and 2,200 computers. - b.
 To increase the production of cars to 700, the production of computers must fall to 2,000. - 7.
 Principle #2 is also shown on the production possibilities frontier: The cost of something is what you give up to get it (opportunity cost). - a.
 The opportunity cost of increasing the production of cars from 600 to 700 is 200 computers. - b.
 Thus, the opportunity cost of each car is two computers. - 8.
 The opportunity cost of a car depends on the number of cars and computers currently produced by the economy. - a.
 The opportunity cost of a car is high when the economy is producing many cars and few computers. - b.
 The opportunity cost of a car is low when the economy is producing few cars and many computers. - 9.
 Economists generally believe that production possibilities frontiers often have this bowed-out shape because some resources are better suited to the production of cars than computers (and vice versa).